sopeasy/web/README.md

 ### User Profile Management

-Set or update user profiles to enrich your analytics data:
+Set user profiles to enrich your analytics data:

 ```javascript
 // Set a new user profile